 But by Amy’s time, the sultry chick singer was backed not by two chicklettes, but by two very well-endowed, very suggestive male singer/dancers.
 One wonders what all was written into their contract.
 She’s backed as well by a very fine, versatile band, playing her whole amalgam of styles, drawing generously from Motown, blue-eyed soul, and of course Dinah Washington.

 Amy’s debt to Dinah is great and openly acknowledged.
 Here’s Amy explaining just how great the influence is, not only in vocal styling, but in style, in attitude, in the way they both perceive and describe the world.
 But Amy is no cheap imitatress.
-Check out the lovely segue from the Motown Funk Brothers beat to the lovely jazz groove at 2:30.
+Check out the lovely segue here from the funky Motown beat to the lovely jazz cadenza at 2:30.
 We’re talking giants on the shoulders of giants.

 Amy’s relatively small repertoire includes lots of ‘covers’.
 But they’re neither derivative nor fillers.
 They’re homages to fine, pre-worn materials that she makes her own.
 Check out her ‘Our Day Will Come’ and Ruby and the Romantics’ original; or her ragged, reggaed ‘Cupid’ version of Sam Cooke’s original; or her ‘Will You Still Love Me Tomorrow, cf The Shirelles’ original (written of course by Carole King, her first #1 hit, subject of SoTW 182); her version of the Teddy Bears’ ‘To Know Him is to Love Him’ (Phil Spector’s very first hit); or her lovely, respectful treatment of James Moody’s jazz classic ‘Moody’s Mood for Love’ (here’s King Pleasure’s original version; it’s been covered by such luminaries as Van Morrison and Kurt Elling).